Gabbemannen00/AssetTrackingSolution/README.md

 ![Pi Zero placed in the case](https://github.com/user-attachments/assets/bb436b4c-ae57-41ef-a2e7-436fbb149fcf)

-⚠️ Before you plug in the SD-card into Pi Zero, make sure you have a Raspberry Pi operativesystem pre-installed.
+⚠️ Before you plug in the SD-card into Pi Zero, make sure you have a raspberry pi operating system pre-installed.

 You can install any OS on https://www.raspberrypi.com/software/.
 Otherwise you are good to go and then place Pi Zero into the case.